novalabsxyz/helium-commander/README.rst

       cloud-script   Operations on cloud-scripts
       element        Operations on elements.
       label          Operations on labels of sensors.
-      sensor         Operations on physical or virtual sensors. sensor-script  Operations on sensor-script.
+      organization   Operations on physical or virtual sensors. sensor         Operations on physical or virtual sensors. sensor-script  Operations on sensor-script.
-      timeseries     Operations on timeseries data

 .. _Helium: https://helium.com